operator-framework/enhancements/enhancements/declarative-index-config.md

 In the future, OLM maintainers plan to revisit the packageserver APIs and implementation so that it is not necessary for index servers to include this metadata in their bundle responses.

+Lastly, OLM projects all bundle properties into CSV annotations on cluster.
+Therefore, these new `olm.bundle.object` properties would be projected, causing CSVs on cluster to contain a copy of themselves in an annotation, which would at least double the size of CSVs.
+To avoid this issue, `opm serve` will filter out `olm.bundle.object` properties at serve time.
+Note, however, that the actual contents of the objects will still be served via the `api.Bundle.Object` and `api.Bundle.CsvJson` fields.

 #### Filesystem structure